 The IGF project 19221 N of VDZ gGmbH was supported by the AiF within the framework of Industrial Collective Research (IGF) of the Federal Ministry of Economic Affairs and Energy on the basis of a decision of the German Bundestag.

-Influence of the lowering of melting point and viscosity of the clinker melt by ash of alternative fuels on sintering reactions and coating formation
+Influence of the reduction of melting point and viscosity of the clinker melt by ashes of alternative fuels on sintering reactions and coating formation

-A data base will be compiled, that will enable cement manufactures to evaluate the influence of different fuels on the clinker melt formation and clinker quality.
-The manufacturers of refractory products will have an improved knowledge base on the influence of fuel ashes and the reduced operating temperature on the coating formation and the stability of their products in the rotary kilns.
+A database was compiled which cement manufacturers can use to influence and further optimise the formation of the melt phase by selecting suitable alternative fuels and their proportion.
+Manufacturers of refractory products are provided with an improved knowledge base on the influence of the ashes of alternative fuels and the reduced operating temperature on coating formation and the durability of their products in rotary kilns.